A Story of Language Barriers

 8 March 2025

-After the best years of his life and understanding she’s the love of his life, James proposed to Manuela in Parque Arví, Medellín – the site of their second date three years prior.
+After the best years of his life and understanding she’s the woman of his dreams, James proposed to Manuela in Parque Arví, Medellín – the site of their second date three years prior.

 22 March 2026